-- 2. Set the device on a flat surface near an AC power source, making sure there are at least two inches of space on all sides for proper air flow. - If installing a single switch only, go to "Connecting to a Power Source" at the end of this chapter. - 4.
+- 2. Set the device on a flat surface near an AC power source, making sure there are at least two inches of space on all sides for proper air flow. - 3.
+If installing a single switch only, go to "Connecting to a Power Source" on page 40. - 4.
 If installing multiple switches, attach four adhesive feet to each one.
 Place each device squarely on top of the one below, in any order.